epurn/lrc-mcp/README.md

 ## lrc-mcp

-Minimal MCP server skeleton exposing a single tool `lrc_mcp_health` over stdio.
+MCP server exposing tools over stdio and a local HTTP heartbeat endpoint for a Lightroom Classic plugin.

 ### Requirements
 - Python 3.11+